Mount Morris College 1880 Publicity Flyer and Assoication with Jane Addams

 Mount Morris Cabinet (IIS)

 Mount Morris College 1880 Publicity Flyer and Assoication with Jane Addams, MC 2008/79: Mt.
-Morris, Jane Addams, Archives and Brethren Historical Collection, Funderburg Library, Manchester College, North Manchester, Indiana.
+Morris, Jane Addams, Archives and Brethren Historical Collection, Funderburg Library, Manchester University, North Manchester, Indiana.

 Researchers are responsible for determining copyright status of archived materials where this is relevant to their intended use of the materials.